petelomax/Phix/readme.txt

 03/03/2021: vslice() can now accept a pair of column indices, so it can now
             take an actual slice as it always should have been able to.
             (Needed/wanted for a rewrite of demo/rosetta/viewppm.exw)
+23/05/2021: Removed the pointless restriction that rid() only worked when
+            rid was specifically of type integer, which means you can now do things like s[FUNC](1,2,3) - and of course we can rely on call_func/proc() to crash when s[FUNC] ain't an integer/rid, so it is not about to "do weird things" as initially feared.

 Version 0.8.3